How to Optimize Your Tesla Powerwall During a Power Outage

 Turning off the HVAC will benefit you the most.
 In turn, using ceiling fans or plug-in heaters will regulate the temperature with a much lower consumption rate.

-Checklist to optimize your Tesla Powerwall during an outage
+How to Optimize your Tesla Powerwall during a power outage

 - Turn off HVAC and electric furnace.
 Turn on ceiling fans or plug-in heaters to regulate temperatures.